-- the Company performing up-front analysis to enhance the probability that we have identified the most relevant risks.
-These risks are specifically identified and assessed on the Company's Manager Evaluation Template. - Our team structuring appropriate governance and protections into each of our investments, particularly if a manageable risk is identified prior to the inception of our partnership; - the Company actively managing boutique relationships so that we can identify risks early and be in a

-- position where our insights or suggestions are welcomed and considered; and - the Company negotiates a variety of information rights to ensure it has access to organisation, financial, and investment information it deems important.
+- the Company performs up-front analysis to enhance the probability that we have identified the most relevant risks.
+These risks are specifically identified and assessed on the Company's Manager Evaluation Template. - Our team structures appropriate governance and protections into each of our investments, particularly if a manageable risk is identified prior to the inception of our partnership; - the Company actively manages boutique relationships so that we can identify risks early and be in a position where our insights or suggestions are welcomed and considered; - the Company negotiates a variety of information rights to ensure it has access to organisation, financial, and investment information it deems important; - the Board meets the Boutique management team prior to approving any new Investment.